ameliatjy/CS4221-The-Chase/README.md

 To open the Visualiser for the Chase Algorithm, open the "chase.html" webpage that is hosted in your webserver.
 The sample input XML file for each task is located in the "sample-xml-inputs" folder in this repository.
 There is a one-to-one mapping for the sample input files.
 E.g. To execute the entailment task, you can input "entailment_1.xml" into the web application.
+A live version of the [Visualiser for the Chase Algorithm](https://wz-chan.github.io/) is also available for your convenience